Rolex Daytona vs Datejust: Key Things to Consider in 2026

 • Approx. Market Price: $25,000–$35,000

 Ref.
 116500LN is the model that defined the modern steel Daytona craze.
-The Cerachrom bezel, clean proportions, and in-house chronograph movement turned it into a watch many buyers chase specifically as “the” Daytona, with demand that has stayed ahead of supply for years.
+The Cerachrom bezel, clean proportions, and in-house Caliber 4130 made it the watch many buyers chased specifically as “the” Daytona, with demand that stayed ahead of supply for the full decade it was in production.

 Key Specs: